 - If you are cast, you are expected to know your lines and be "off book" within two weeks.

-- The cast list will be posted no later than noon on Sunday, October 7th on the front door of the Fine Arts Building at Frank Phillips College.
+- The cast list will be posted on our Facebook page and on the front door of the Fine Arts Building at Frank Phillips College the Sunday immediately following the audition.
 If you are not cast, please don't let this stop you from volunteering or trying out again.

 - HAVE FUN!